Contents

 r.in.gdal

-flag to limit the import the region.
+with the -r flag to limit the import the region.

 r.in.gdal -r input=be_NYC_025.tif output=elevatione_2017_a